ABOUT ME

 Hi!
 I am Andrea Fanelli, based between Seattle and San Francisco.

 I am a Senior Staff Scientist at Dolby Laboratories in the Advanced Technology Group and an Affiliate Professor in the Electrical and Computer Engineering Department at the University of Washington.
-At Dolby, I lead a research team developing the next generation of entertainment technologies, reporting to Dolby's CTO Chris Bennett.
-My research spans audio, visual, and multimodal AI, computer vision, personalization, human-computer interaction, and wearable sensing.
+At Dolby, I lead the Machine Perception and Reasoning team, whose mission is to develop AI-powered algorithms able to semantically understand, enhance, process, and generate multimedia content, reporting to the VP of Multimodal Experiences of Dolby Research.
+My research spans audio, visual, and multimodal AI, speech analysis, processing, and generation, audio generation, computer vision, personalization, human-computer interaction, and wearable sensing.

 I got my BS and MS degrees in Biomedical Engineering from Politecnico di Milano, and my PhD in Bioengineering from the same institution.